ArduPilot/ardupilot_wiki/common/source/docs/common-simple-object-avoidance.rst

 Configuring Simple Avoidance for Copter in Loiter Mode
 ======================================================
+Example setup below shown for first proximity sensor:

 - set :ref:`AVOID_ENABLE <AVOID_ENABLE>` = 7 ("All") to use all sources of barrier information including "Proximity" sensors
-- set :ref:`PRX_TYPE <PRX_TYPE>` to a 360 deg Lidar type being used or = 4, to enable using range finders as "proximity sensors"
+- set :ref:`PRX1_TYPE <PRX1_TYPE>` to a 360 deg Lidar type being used or = 4, to enable using a range finders as a "proximity sensor"
 - in :ref:`Loiter <loiter-mode>`

   - :ref:`AVOID_MARGIN <AVOID_MARGIN>` controls how many meters from the barrier the vehicle will attempt to stop or try to slide along it